 The Perlan is also home to the city's first ice cave, offering you the chance to walk inside the replica of a glacier.

-- Check out these classic tour packages to Lapland
+- Check out these classic holiday packages to Lapland

 - For a snowy getaway in the Land of Fire and Ice, browse our Iceland winter tours

 While there are no ice hotels in Iceland, you can still enjoy a fun, adventurous stay in the Land of Fire and Ice.
-With luxurious accommodation or fun excursions inside the stunning landscape.
+Imagine luxurious accommodation and fun excursions inside the stunning landscape.

 And if you’re keen to visit an ice hotel or even spend the night in one, then opt for a winter tour in Scandinavia.